Our Pope and Bishops

 All of our Popes and Bishops have been unmarried monks.
 This is one of the major reasons why our church has succeeded to develop a deeply spiritual prayer life as our leaders have taken vows of voluntary poverty, obedience and a life dedicated to our Lord.
 So within the church the pope is often referred to as “Papa Abba”.
 Abba being the highest rank of monk acknowledging the pope as our father and father of all the monks as well.

 Our current Pope was enthroned as 118th Pope and Patriarch of the See of St Mark on the 18th November 2012.
 Prior to his ordination his holiness served as a Bishop for fourteen years and has been a monk for twenty-four years.

 Our late Pope Shenouda ordained over 100 bishops to shepherd the church with him.
-In the United Kingdom we are fortunate to have His Grace Bishop Angaelos presiding over youth ministry and the Coptic Centre in Stevenage as well as the theological college.
+In the United Kingdom we are fortunate to have His Grace Bishop Angaelos, bishop of the diocese of London, presiding over youth ministry and the Coptic Centre in Stevenage as well as the theological college.
 Over the years he has watched over our parish in Croydon with great love and attention.

-We have throughout the UK three other wonderful bishops serving tirelessly:
+We have throughout the UK two other wonderful bishops serving tirelessly:

 His Grace Bishop Missael Diocesan Bishop of Birmingham and the Midlands

 His Grace Bishop Anthony Diocesan Bishop of Ireland, Scotland and North East England, and Abbot of St Athanasius Monastery Scarborough.

 In our Church the priests are married and serve at a parish level.
 They are responsible for the spiritual nourishment of the congregation, but more important than that is his duty to provide the sacraments of the Eucharist and Confession on a regular basis to the congregation.